MeBadDev/Playerloop/README.md

 // 'bug' at the middle is report type. it could only be one of createReport('Report Title','bug',data)
 ```
-IMPORTANT: Your **MUST** let your user accept PlayerLoop's Privacy Policy before sending there data.
+IMPORTANT: Your **MUST** make sure your user accept Playerloop's Privacy Policy before sending there data.